 - 3.2.
-Data Protection Act 2018 ensures that GBS is a registered data controller and is required to process data in accordance with the principles set out in the act.
+The EU Data Act (https://digital-strategy.ec.europa.eu/en/policies/data-act) ensures that GBS is a registered data controller and is required to process data in accordance with the principles set out in the act.
 The act states that organisations must not process (which includes "retain") personal data for any longer than is required to fulfil business' needs.
 It also grants individuals the 'right to request personal data' held about them by GBS and to object to how this data is being used. - 3.3.
 In the event of a Subject Access Request (SAR) being made, we must search for, copy, and provide all personal data held even if it is no longer in use. - 3.4.
 The Limitation Act 1980 provides timescales within which action may be taken (by issuing a claim form) for breaches of the law for former students after their departure from GBS and where GBS can use the files as evidence, if necessary. - 3.5.
-Freedom of Information Act 2000 compliance relies on the ability of the business to identify and locate the information sought in an accurate and timely way.
+The EU Freedom of Information Act compliance relies on the ability of the business to identify and locate the information sought in an accurate and timely way.
 The correct use of registered files will assist in meeting this requirement of the act.
 A regular critical examination of information held is essential to avoid holding data longer than is required.
 GBS must respond to requests within 20 working days. - 3.6.
-Section 46 of the Freedom of Information Act provides guidelines set down in the Lord Chancellor's Code of Practice on the management of records.
-The code requires that GBS has in place 'a records management policy, either as a separate policy or as part of a wider information or knowledge management policy'. - 3.7.
-Environmental Information Regulations 2004 enables members of the public the right to access 'environmental information' and must respond to requests within 20 working days. - 3.8.
+Environmental Information Regulations 2004 enables members of the public the right to access 'environmental information' and must respond to requests within 20 working days. - 3.7.
 In each case, access is granted unless an exemption applies under each of these access regimes.
-This means that: email correspondence, physical documents, electronic documents (digitised/ born digital), microfiche, sound, and audio-visual records (this list is not exhaustive) could be in scope of an information access regime (i.e., each access regime has specific requirements of what is in scope of its provisions). - 3.9.
+This means that: email correspondence, physical documents, electronic documents (digitised/ born digital), microfiche, sound, and audio-visual records (this list is not exhaustive) could be in scope of an information access regime (i.e., each access regime has specific requirements of what is in scope of its provisions). - 3.8.
 The ISO 15489 provides series of international standards on information, documentation and records management and establishes standards for the management of business records.

-3.10.
+3.9.
 It is important that data, information, and records created and held at GBS are managed in line with the provisions of the IT Security Policy.
 The information you create is representing GBS and therefore its content should be in line with GBS' vision and values.